aboutflying/pstraining/README.md

 Extra Credit

 - Add code to your script to copy the file you located in Quest 1 to your local computer, then commit, push and open a PR to have it reviewed.
-Hint: you'll need to look up string replace methods to make this work.

 Notes/Rules: